 At RecurPost, our speciality or USP as a social media scheduler is recurring schedules.
 We are the best of every tool out there to setup themed posts for your Facebook groups.

 - To set up your themed posts on your Facebook group, first sign-up for RecurPost by going to the sign up page.

 2. Once you are in, go to the dashboard menu and connect your Facebook group.
 Follow the process to add a Facebook group as Facebook requires you to install the app on your Facebook group first.
 Here is a blog post on that process if you need help.

-3. While on the Dashboard page, create seven different libraries and name them based on the days such as Monday, Tuesday, etc. If you are going to create separate themed posts for multiple groups, you can call your libraries accordingly.
+3. Select Recurring Posts from the top panel and create seven different libraries.
+Name them based on the days such as Monday, Tuesday, etc. If you are going to create separate themed posts for multiple groups, you can call your libraries accordingly.
 For instance “Monday posts for My Group”, “Tuesday posts for My Group” etc. where “My Group” is the name of the group.

 4. Add themed posts under each library.
 You can do that by going to the Recurring Posts page, go inside the library and click on the ‘Add Recurring Posts‘ option.

 You can add more than one post if you don’t want to repeat the same post every week.
 For instance, if you add four posts to a library, then we will be sharing a single post again only after four weeks.

 5. Now that your account, as well as your libraries, are ready, add a schedule for each library.
 To create a schedule, go inside the library, go to YOUR SCHEDULE option tab and click ‘Add Recurring Schedule‘ option, and then add a schedule for the corresponding day.